HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 been using in past lessons.
 We will expand our use of Napari's Python console to perform the work and save our workflow to a Python script.
 We chose to use the Python console for this lesson as some of the functions we require are not currently available via the Napari assistant or plugins.
-We have kept the level of programming knowledge required to the minimum possible.
+We have kept the level of programming knowledge required to the minimum possible and all code can be run by copy and pasting, so don't worry if you don't understand it all yet.

 We recommend starting a new session in Napari in order to make sure the variable names in the console in are correct.
 If you have come